-In this example, we will learn how we can model storage at a customer site by representing such customer as a DC.
-Also, in this example we will be using a shadow DC to make a model more flexible.
+In this example, we will learn how we can model storage at a customer site by representing such customer as a distribution center.
+Also, in this example we will be using a shadow distribution center to make the model more flexible.
 This will help us create a schedule of shipments of different products by different transportation means within 1 month.

 For a better understanding of the scenario and its key features you can watch the demo video of this example.